Target species

 Adverse reactions

-Do not administer to pregnant mares.
 The safety of the veterinary medicinal product has not been established during pregnancy or lactation.
+Do not use (during the whole or part of the pregnancy).

 Phenothiazines are additive to the actions of other CNS depressants and will potentiate general anaesthesia (see Indications for use).

-Do not use this product in conjunction with organophosphates and/or procaine hydrochloride, as it may enhance activity and potential toxicity.
+Do not use this veterinary medicinal product in conjunction with organophosphates and/or procaine hydrochloride, as it may enhance activity and potential toxicity.

 For intramuscular or intravenous injection.
 In case of intravenous injection, it is recommended the injection is made slowly.